debarros/RScantron/README.md

 ### New Functions:

 #### These functions are not yet written, but should be easy
-* FindClassAverages # get every class average for a test, or for all tests
+* `FindClassAverages` get every class average for a test, or for all tests

 #### These functions will be a little more complicated to produce
-* CreateReport # use RMarkDown to write a report, or just load data in a template
+* `CreateReport` use RMarkDown to write a report, or just load data in a template
-* SendReport # send an email with the report attached
+* `SendReport` send an email with the report attached
-* UpdateScoreMonitoring # load data into the score monitoring spreadsheets
+* `UpdateScoreMonitoring` load data into the score monitoring spreadsheets
-* For now, the CreateReport and UpdateScoreMonitoring functions should simply load data into templates.
-  * The CreateReport feature should check to see if the template already exists in the folder.
-  * If it doesn't, it will put a copy there.
-If it does, it will just update the one that's there.
-  * That way, the custom scoring can be stored individually in the score reports.
+* The `CreateReport` and `UpdateScoreMonitoring` functions will need to have templates defined using openxlsx.
-  * When the test is set up, the score report can be copied into the folder and the scoring added manually.,
+  * When the test is set up, the score report can be saved into the folder and the scoring added manually.,
   * Later, the scoring formula format can be formalized, and the formula can be placed as a comment in the published test.
   * Note: the test description can only hold 50 characters.
     * The Session description space can hold up to 100 characters.
 Still not enough.